asnaqsys/asnaqsys.github.io/reference/datagate/datagate-client/adg-data-set-addrow.md

 | [String](https://docs.microsoft.com/en-us/dotnet/api/system.string) | strFormat | The format name of the DataTable. |

 ### Remarks
-This method first calls GetFormatIndex with the provided format name to retrieve the corresponding format index, then calls AddRow with the retrieved format index to add a new row.
+This method first calls [GetFormatIndex](./adg-data-set-getformatindex.html) with the provided format name to retrieve the corresponding format index, then calls [AddRow](#void-addrowint32) with the retrieved format index to add a new row.

+**AddRow** appends a prepared row to the table specified by _strFormat_.
+A prepared row can be created, or an existing DataRow can be set as a prepared row, using one of the [PrepareRow](adg-data-set-preparerow.html) methods of **AdgDataSet**.

+The usual pattern of use involves first staging the prepared DataRow object via **PrepareRow** , setting the field values in the DataRow as necessary, then calling **AddRow** or [AddPreparedRowAndSetActive](adg-data-set-addpreparedrowandsetactive.html) to append the row to the table.

+Note that prior to calling this method, you must call **PrepareRow** to stage a prepared row for insertion to the table.
+Also, upon return from this method, the prepared row of the table remains the row added to the table.
+Calling **AddRow** or **AddPreparedRowAndSetActive** again before calling **PrepareRow** will cause an exception.

 ## void AddRow(Int32)